Corigador/Seans-LC-Mods/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 (You can rotate your character regardless of if you synced with a player's emote or not)
 <br><br>

-## Masked Enemies Emoting - Beta (new in 1.7.0)
+## Masked Enemies Emoting

 ### &nbsp;&nbsp;&nbsp;<strong>Trust no one!</strong><br>
 ![Masked Enemy Emotes](https://i.imgur.com/FqmLJ64.gif)
 <br>
-- The [MaskedEnemyOverhaul]("https://thunderstore.io/c/lethal-company/p/HomelessGinger/MaskedEnemyOverhaul/") by HomelessGinger plays very nicely with this.
+- The [MaskedEnemyOverhaul](https://thunderstore.io/c/lethal-company/p/HomelessGinger/MaskedEnemyOverhaul/) by HomelessGinger plays very nicely with this.
 You should check it out!
 - Masked Enemies will now be able to perform any emote that the player they're looking at has unlocked.
 - When Masked Enemies stop and stare at the player, they will have a chance to emote after a short delay for a few seconds.
 - Masked Enemies will ALWAYS emote during each player's first encounter with a Masked Enemy.
 This will happen for each new level.